paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 When processing requests to establish and change memorized secrets, verifiers SHOULD compare the prospective secrets against a dictionary of known commonly-used and/or compromised values.
 If the chosen secret is found in the dictionary, the subscriber SHOULD be required to choose a different value.
 The subscriber SHOULD be advised that they need to select a different secret because their previous choice was commonly used.

 Verifiers SHOULD NOT impose other composition rules (mixtures of different character types, for example) on memorized secrets.
-Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically) unless there is evidence of a breach of authentication information.
+Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically) unless there is evidence of compromise of the authenticator or a Claimant requests a change.

 Verifiers SHALL use approved encryption and SHALL authenticate themselves to the claimant (e.g., through the use of a X.509 certificate acceptable to the claimant) when requesting memorized secrets in order to provide resistance to eavesdropping and phishing attacks.